 Our reputation and success lay upon providing safe and high-quality products and services that meet our customers' expectations.
 We therefore are committed to maximising the customer satisfaction by providing them with products and services of the finest quality.
 In the meantime, customers can feel relaxed enjoying our products and services, knowing that we have a set of strict safety guidelines in place.
 During the Reporting Period, we were not aware of any material breach of relevant laws and regulations relating to health and product safety.
-No products sold or shipped by us was subject to recalls for safety and health reasons in 2022.
 We have not received any letter of advice from the U.S. Consumer Product Safety Commission nor any non-conformance report of our suppliers' social responsibility audit during the year.
+During the Reporting Period, a small number of our products were subject to recalls for safety and health reasons due to a product test failure.
+The recalled products accounted for approximately 0.003% of the total number of products we sold and shipped in 2023.